deeplearning4j/deeplearning4j-docs/docs/_100-beta2/deeplearning4j-nn-iterators.md

 <span style="float:right;"> [[source]](https://github.com/deeplearning4j/deeplearning4j/tree/master/deeplearning4j/deeplearning4j-data/deeplearning4j-utility-iterators/src/main/java/org/deeplearning4j/datasets/iterator//MultiDataSetIteratorSplitter.java) </span>

 This iterator virtually splits given MultiDataSetIterator into Train and Test parts.
 I.e. you have 100000 examples.
 Your batch size is 32.
 That means you have 3125 total batches.
-With split ratio of 0.7 that will give you 2187 training batches, and 938 test batches.
+With split ratio of 0.7 that will give you 2187 training batches, and 938 test batches.<br>

 PLEASE NOTE: You can't use Test iterator twice in a row.
-Train iterator should be used before Test iterator use.
+Train iterator should be used before Test iterator use.<br>
-PLEASE NOTE: You can't use this iterator, if underlying iterator uses randomization/shuffle between epochs.
+PLEASE NOTE: You can't use this iterator, if underlying iterator uses randomization/shuffle between epochs.<br>

 ##### MultiDataSetIteratorSplitter